 I’ll say it again, the Logitech K830 isn’t designed to be your desktop PC’s keyboard.
 It’s your HTPC keyboard, so you have to look at it through that lens.
 Would I use it as my everyday keyboard?
 Absolutely not.
 Is it easily the best HTPC keyboard I’ve tested?

-I think Logitech read my mind because literally every single one of them was fixed in it’s replacement the K400 Plus.
+I think Logitech read my mind because literally every single one of them was fixed in its replacement the K400 Plus.

 That’s not to say the original K400 is a bad keyboard.
 It’s really not.
 But it was starting to show its age, which is why it needed a refresh.

 What did they do with all of that newfound space?
-They moved the volume up, volume down and mute buttons from the upper left hand corner of the keyboard to just above the trackpad, similar to its big brother the K830.
+They moved the volume up, volume down, and mute buttons from the upper left-hand corner of the keyboard to just above the trackpad, similar to its big brother the K830.
 Overall, I think this gives the Logitech K400 Plus a cleaner look than the K400.
 It is less “busy” and easier to look at.

 The keyboard is almost identical, except for the placement of the directional pad and the right shift button.
 One of the biggest things I look for when buying a keyboard is how the directional pad cuts into the right Shift key.
 Let me explain what I mean.
-I predominantly hit the Shift key with my right pinky-finger, ignoring the left Shift key.
+I predominantly hit the Shift key with my right pinky finger, ignoring the left Shift key.
 That’s just the way I type.
-If a keyboard uses a half-width shift key, I immediately pass and move on to the next one because I know that anything I type will be error ridden.
+If a keyboard uses a half-width shift key, I immediately pass and move on to the next one because I know that anything I type will be error-ridden.
 Thankfully, the Logitech K400 Plus has the full-width Shift key.

 The keyboard itself continues the flat-is-the-new-black style.
 There’s no gentle curve to the keyboard, or any rounding of the keys to make it more comfortable to type.
 And when I say “more comfortable”, I really can’t emphasize that enough.
 Pressing a key on the Logitech K400 Plus seems so much more satisfying than on the original K400.
 There’s just something “more” there.
 It’s not easy to quantify and even harder to describe.
-Let’s just say that it’s a definite improvement to keyboard feel.
+Let’s just say that it’s a definite improvement to the keyboard feel.

 One thing that immediately strikes me about this keyboard is how light it is, especially compared to its closest rival the Microsoft Wireless Media Keyboard.
 Even adding the extra weight of the two AA batteries, the Logitech K400 Plus is much easier to pick with one hand, which is handy if your other hand has snacks or a drink in it.

-The Logitech K400 Plus is my favourite low-cost option for an HTPC keyboard.
+The Logitech K400 Plus is my favorite low-cost option for an HTPC keyboard.
 With the improvements they’ve made in the overall design, it’s a great alternative to the Logitech K830 if you feel you don’t need the rechargeable battery and the slick-looking design.

 Nobody ever accused Microsoft of being original, but they build solid stuff.